klsoundarya/animal-echoes/TESTING.md

 ### Unfixed Bugs

-There are no more bugs to be fixed, apart from CI linter errors for long characters.
+There are no other bugs to be fixed, apart from these two:

+- CI linter errors for long characters.
+- There is a known issue where error messages are not displayed when attempting to log in with a deleted account or unregistered email address.
+This is due to the current integration with django-allauth signals and the custom login view.
+I am aware of this issue and will work to fix it soon.

+Until then, users may not see a message when trying to log in with an unregistered or deleted email.
+Please bear with me while I resolve this.

 </details>